-3.10 Medical and Dental Insurance
+3.9 Medical and Dental Insurance

 You will need to apply for Alberta Health Care Insurance.
-Locations are listed in this link: http://www.health.alberta.ca/AHCIP/Registry-Agent-list.html
+Locations are listed in this link.

 The Graduate Student Association (GSA) has a dental/health plan to help with medical fees that are not covered by Alberta Health Care.
 The cost for this plan is included in your University fees.
 If you are covered by a comparable health or dental plan, you can opt out of the GSA plan by submitting proof of your equivalent coverage to the GSA at Triffo Hall.
 Full-time students are automatically re-enrolled into the dental/health plan each year.
-For more information, visit the GSA website:
+For more information, visit the GSA website.